 You can configure Internet availability checks for wired IPoE connections (including the ones with the authentication at the ISP: PPPoE, PPTP and L2TP), as well as WISP, ADSL / VDSL.
-But especially the Ping Check feature will be useful if you have an Internet connection via a 3G/4G USB modem.
+But especially the Ping Check feature will be helpful if you have an Internet connection via a 3G/4G USB modem.

 NOTE: Important!
 Keenetic routers can manage the power supply of USB modems without user assistance.
 The fact is that many modern modems are standalone devices that launch and operate separately from the router.
 On the one hand, this is good.
 But on the other hand, many compact USB modems are designed primarily for episodic work in laptops, but not for round-the-clock work, on which they can fail or hang.
 With the help of the Ping Check function, your Keenetic will find out by itself that the Internet is not available for some reason and will automatically hard reboot the modem for the connection to appear again.